SvetlozarKalchev/Scribo/README.md

 # App description

 Scribo is a logging module for Node.js.
-It can do 2 simple things - log events and measure how long operations take to complete
+It can do 2 simple things - log events and measure how long operations take to complete.

 You specify the allowed Events in the CONFIG, since each event gets logged to a different file.
 # API